Frequently Asked Questions

 Can students be on their device during lunch in the cafeteria?

-No, the cafeteria is an "Off Limits Zone," and usage is not permitted.
+No, the cafeteria is a "Red Zone" and usage is not permitted.
 Device usage is also not permitted in restrooms and locker rooms at any time.

 Is a device required in class?